owid/owid-datasets/datasets/CO2 mitigation curves for 1.5C (Andrews & GCP, 2019)/README.md

 # CO2 mitigation curves for 1.5C (Andrews & GCP, 2019)

-Data denotes the range of CO2 mitigation curves for a range of 'peak scenarios': scenarios are based on the necessary annual emission curves necessary if emissions mitigation was to start (soon peaking then falling) in a given year.
+Data denotes the range of CO2 mitigation curves for a range of 'start year scenarios': scenarios are based on the annual emission reductions necessary to keep global temperature rise below 1.5C if emissions mitigation was to start in a given year.

 For example, 'Start in 2010' marks the necessary future emissions pathway to have a >66% chance of keeping global average temperatures below 1.5C warming if global CO2 emissions mitigation had started in 2010, very quickly peaking then falling.